Smithfield, Hong Kong: Transportation

 Construction site of Kennedy Town station of the MTR, on Smithfield in 2014.
 Block D of Kwun Lung Lau is visible in the background.

-Smithfield is served by trams, buses and minibuses.
+Smithfield is served by trams, buses, and minibuses.
 The Kennedy Town station of the MTR rapid transit railway opened to the public on 28 December 2014.
-It is located under Smithfield, the former Kennedy Town Swimming Pool and the Forbes Street Temporary Playground.
-The station has two exits on Smithfield: "A" on the east side connected to a green minibus terminus, and "C" on the west side next to the playground.
+It is located beneath the former Kennedy Town Swimming Pool and the Forbes Street Temporary Playground.
+The station has two exits in Smithfield: "A" on the east side connected to a green minibus terminus, and "C" on the west side next to the playground.

 Green minibus routes 12, 13, and 23 use and stop on Smithfield.

-A Green Mini Bus terminus is on Smithfield adjacent to the MTR exit A. Routes 58 and 59 were relocated from North Street on 25 December 2014, and route 58M started operating at 7am 29 December 2014.
-The new terminus includes a stop for GMB route 58A to Aberdeen, Hong Kong.
+Routes 58 and 59 were relocated from North Street on 25 December 2014, and route 58M began operating at 7 a.m. on 29 December 2014.
+The new terminus includes a stop for route 58A to Aberdeen, Hong Kong.

-Bus route 43X used to use Smithfield to move between Pok Fu Lam Road and Kennedy Town.
-This route has a bus stop named "Kennedy Town Swimming Pool" despite its demolition to make way for the MTR station.
-It has since been canceled.
+Bus route 43X once ran along Smithfield to travel between Pok Fu Lam Road and Kennedy Town.
+The bus stop it called at continued to carry the name "Kennedy Town Swimming Pool" after demolition of the pool.
+The route has since been withdrawn.

-In the 1990s, road traffic in Smithfield was considered as "extremely heavy throughout the day", and as a consequence, the vehicular entrance of the Smithfield Municipal Services Building (completed in 1995) was assigned to the Rock Hill Street.
+In the 1990s, vehicular traffic in Smithfield was considered to be "extremely heavy throughout the day".
+Consequently, the vehicular entrance to the Smithfield Municipal Services Building (completed in 1995) was assigned to Rock Hill Street.